zhenzhiwang/intercontrol/README.md

 ## Getting started

-Our code is developed from [PriorMDM](https://arxiv.org/abs/2303.01418), therefore shares similar dependencies and setup instructions, which requires:
+Our code is developed from [PriorMDM](https://github.com/priorMDM/priorMDM), therefore shares similar dependencies and setup instructions, which requires:

 * Python 3.8
 * conda3 or miniconda3
 * CUDA capable GPU (one is enough)

-### 1. Setup environment following PriorMDM instructions
+### 1. Setup environment (similar to PriorMDM)

 Install ffmpeg (if not already installed):